AdobeDocs/workfront.pt-BR/help/quicksilver/product-announcements/betas/new-commenting-experience-beta/unified-commenting-experience.md

 * Comentar em uma atualização do sistema
 * Capacidade de editar status, condição e data de confirmação ao comentar
 * Editar formulário personalizado
-* A informação &quot;em nome de &lt; user name >&quot; quando um administrador de Workfront ou grupo faz logon como outro usuário e adiciona um comentário em nome dele.
+* A informação &quot;em nome de &lt; user name >&quot; quando um administrador de Workfront ou grupo faz logon como outro usuário e adiciona um comentário em nome dele. <!-- Replace this bullet with this, when re bring this back: The "on behalf of < user name >" information when a Workfront or group administrator logs in as another user and adds a comment on their behalf was originally removed.
+It has been reinstated in October 2023.-->
 * A opção &quot;Solicitar aprovação&quot; ao marcar pessoas ao adicionar um comentário a um documento.

 >[!NOTE]